 KNOW THE LINGO

 Due to constant research and development, manufacturers have to develop new terms when it comes to describing the support and comfort of the modern bed.
+This is what it all means:

-Convoluted support foam refers to an advanced support foam produced by a machine containing rotating metal teeth, which creates a column-type system within the foam.
+Convoluted support foam refers to an advanced support foam produced by a machine containing rotating metal teeth, which creates a column-type system within foam.
 It is designed to improve cooling, breathability and provide deep compression support.

 There are two types of deflection often mentioned when talking about mattresses.
 These are Indentation deflection force (IDF) and Indentation load deflection (ILD).
 Both refer to a scoring system rating the firmness of the foam; the lower the score, the softer the mattress.
 A high score implies a foam that is very hard.